Tyler Childers: Purgatory (2017)

+Country Squire (2019)

 Country Squire, a second album under the Hickman Holler label and Childers' third overall, was released on August 2, 2019.
 The album was also produced by Simpson and Ferguson.
 The video of the lead single from the album House Fire was released on May 16, 2019.
 "All Your'n", the second single from the album, was nominated for Best Country Solo Performance at the 62nd Annual Grammy Awards.

+Long Violent History (2020)

 On September 18, 2020, Childers released Long Violent History, an album consisting mainly of traditional fiddle tracks.
 The album closes with the title track, which discusses racism, civil unrest, and police brutality.
 He released a video message to accompany the song; in it he discussed his intention for the album in general and the title track in particular, calling for empathy above all else.
 He said the profits from the album would support underserved communities in the Appalachian region, through Childers' Hickman Holler Appalachian Relief Fund.

+Can I Take My Hounds to Heaven?
+(2022)

 On September 30, 2022, Childers released a triple album Can I Take My Hounds to Heaven?.
 The album is divided into three parts: Hallelujah, Jubilee, and Joyful Noise; eight songs are presented in three ways (Jubilee versions for example have additional instruments added to the Hallelujah version).
 The album charted at No. 8, which is Childers' first top 10 album on Billboard 200, based on 27,000 units earned in the first week.
-In that same year, he gave his song "Jersey Giant" to Elle King which she included in her album Come Get Your Wife.
+In that same year, he gave his song "Jersey Giant" to Elle King, which she included in her album Come Get Your Wife.

+Rustin' in the Rain (2023)

 Childers released a new single in July 2023 titled "In Your Love", which was co-written with Geno Seale.
 The release was followed by the announcement of a new upcoming album Rustin' in the Rain.
 The accompanying music video for the single was written by Silas House and depicts a relationship between two gay coal miners in the 1950s.
 Rustin' in the Rain was released on September 8, 2023.
 The album features a cover of S.G.
 Goodman's song "Space and Time".
 Childers was announced as one of the headliners in the 2024 Bourbon & Beyond festival in his home state, taking place in Louisville in September.

 Childers contributed a previously unreleased live version of the song "Bus Route" from his Country Squire album to the "Cardinals At The Window" benefit album, which was released in 2024.
 All proceeds from "Cardinals At The Window" go directly to organizations assisting western North Carolina communities impacted by Hurricane Helene.

+Snipe Hunter (2025)

 Childers released his seventh studio album, Snipe Hunter, on July 25, 2025, where he blended Appalachian music, experimental rock, psychedelia, and gospel music.
 In the album, he explored themes such as death, faith, personal myth, and regional identity.